gokcenkarasu/oracleDBTester/README.md

 	For Jar version;
 		1.8 Java JRE, Oracle Databese version 19x
 	For Contanirazed version;
+		Openshift 3.x or newest, Docker 17.x or newest,Kubernetes 1.x or newest.

 ##  5. <a name='RunContainer'></a>How can you run container version?

+I used IBM JAVA container for based of this program.

+ docker pull gokcenk/oracletestconnection

 ###  5.1. <a name='InDocker'></a>In Docker